 A company that is too proud to seek out and identify its areas for improvement will eventually suffer from its shortsightedness.

 The sad fact is that most business cultures develop over time, by accident.
-Sometimes this works out well and is in the company’s best interest over time, and sometimes the culture becomes a fatal mistake that eventually takes the company down.
+Sometimes this works out well, but too often the culture becomes a fatal mistake that eventually handicaps or takes the company down completely.

 In the final chapter “Making M3 Part of Your Culture for Success”, Mittelstaedt warns readers to not make the fatal mistake of avoiding making any mistakes at all.